Circumcision for Older Boys & Teens – Perth, WAPerth Clinic2019-09-19T03:39:36+10:00

 Welcome to Gentle Procedures Perth circumcision clinic.
 Our private circumcision clinic offers circumcision for boys and adolescents, as well as infant circumcision, and adult circumcision for men of all ages.

-Because we are a specialized circumcision clinic for boys and teens, our clients travel from across Western Australia to access circumcision care at our Perth clinic in Peppermint Grove.
+Because we are a specialized circumcision clinic for boys and teens, our clients travel from across Western Australia to access circumcision care at our Perth clinics in Peppermint Grove, High Wycombe, Success, and Alexander Heights.

 While infant circumcision is generally available in most Australian cities, there are relatively few doctors with an expertise in circumcision for older boys and teens.